Estate Planning

 The Estate Planning Process

-An essential first step in estate planning is to take inventory of your assets, including property, investment plans and business interests.
+An essential first step in estate planning is to take inventory of your assets, including property, investments and business interests.
 Next, you need to consider your family, and decide who you wish to inherit these assets and how they should be divided.
 Maybe you have children who will need funds for education, or family members with special needs or costly medical problems, and you need to make sure that they will have the financial means to take care of these needs.

 While thinking about your family, you also need to consider who you would like to make medical decisions for you, and who should handle your assets and investments if you become incapable for doing it yourself.

 At this point, you need to enlist the help of an experienced attorney to draw up the correct legal paperwork to ensure that your decisions will be fully legally binding, and that all federal and state tax and other laws are followed, while also taking full advantage of them to avoid unnecessary tax implications for your family.
-A skilled and experienced attorney is essential, as the laws and regulations are extremely complicated and constantly changing.
+A skilled and experienced attorney is essential, because the laws and regulations are extremely complicated and constantly changing.
 A mistake at this stage could lead to your family paying thousands of dollars in extra taxes unnecessarily, adding to their distress at this stressful time.
 Finally, you need to discuss the arrangements with your family, so that conflict is avoided and family members can become comfortable with your decisions.

 You have always striven to take the best possible care of your family, spouse and children; you owe it to them to properly plan your estate, both to ensure that they are financially protected and to minimize their stress at an already difficult time.
 It is possibly one of the most important, things you will ever do for them.
 Contact Michigan Lawyers & Attorneys today, so that we can give you the peace of mind that comes from knowing your family will be taken care of and your decisions will be respected.
 Our experienced experts are ready to help you with all aspects of estate planning, simply call us today at 269.983.1000 and we will be delighted to assist you.